Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

       must appear elsewhere.)

-    (If the sources attached to a DOM element change, the `Debugger.Source` instances representing superceded code still refer to the DOM element;
+    (If the sources attached to a DOM element change, the `Debugger.Source` instances representing superseded code still refer to the DOM element;
     this accessor only reflects origins, not current relationships.)

 `elementAttributeName`